 - 2.2.1 Fault Lines Competitor movement should preferably be restricted through the use of physical barriers.
-However, the use of Fault Lines is permitted as follows: - 2.2.1.1 To prevent unsafe and/or unrealistic charging at, or retreat from, targets; - 2.2.1.2 To simulate the use of physical barriers and/or cover; - 2.2.1.3 To define the boundaries of a general shooting area or part thereof.
+However, the use of Fault Lines is permitted as follows: - 2.2.1.1 To prevent unsafe and/or unrealistic charging at, or retreat from, targets; - 2.2.1.2 To simulate the use of physical barriers and/or cover; - 2.2.1.3 To define the boundaries of a general shooting area or part thereof. - 2.2.1.4 Fault Lines must be fixed firmly in place, they must rise at least 2 centimeters above ground level, they should be constructed of wood or other rigid materials, and they should be of a consistent color (preferably red), at every COF in a match.
+Unless used in a continuous manner to define the boundary of a general shooting area, Fault Lines must be a minimum of 1.5 meters in length, but they are deemed to extend to infinity (also see Rule 4.4.1). - 2.2.1.5 If a COF has a passageway visibly delineated by Fault Lines and/or a clearly demarcated shooting area, any competitor who takes a shortcut by stepping on the ground outside the passageway and/or shooting area will incur one procedural penalty for each shot fired after beginning the shortcut. - 2.2.2 Not applicable. - 2.2.3 Barriers Must be constructed in the following manner: - 2.2.3.1 They must be high enough and strong enough to serve the intended purpose.
+Unless supplemented by a shooting platform or similar, barriers of at least 1.8 meters high are deemed to extend skywards to infinity (also see Rule 10.2.11). - 2.2.3.2 They should include Fault Lines projecting rearward at ground level from the side edges.

-- 2.2.1.4 Fault Lines must be fixed firmly in place, they must rise at least 2 centimeters above ground level, they should be constructed of wood or other rigid materials, and they should be of a consistent color (preferably red), at every COF in a match.
-Unless used in a continuous manner to define the boundary of a general shooting area, fault lines must be a minimum of 1.5 meters in length, but they are deemed to extend to infinity (also see Rule 4.4.1). - 2.2.1.5 If a COF has a passageway visibly delineated by fault lines and/or a clearly demarcated shooting area, any competitor who takes a shortcut by stepping on the ground outside the passageway and/or shooting area will incur one procedural penalty for each shot fired after beginning the shortcut. - 2.2.2 [H] Obstacles Courses of fire may include the use of major obstacles to be surmounted by competitors.
-Obstacles used in this way must not exceed a height of 2 meters.
-Obstacles over 1 meter in height must be supplied with scaling aids to assist competitors and must be constructed to provide for the competitor's safety in the following ways: - 2.2.2.1 [H] Obstacles must be firmly anchored and braced to provide adequate support when in use.
-Wherever possible, unduly sharp or rough surfaces must be removed to reduce the possibility of injury to competitors and/or Match Officials. - 2.2.2.2 [H] The descending side of any obstacle must be clear of obstructions or natural hazards. - 2.2.2.3 [H] Competitors must be permitted to test such obstacles before making their attempt at the course of fire. - 2.2.2.4 [H] Competitors must not be required to holster their handgun before ascending these obstacles. - 2.2.3 Barriers Must be constructed in the following manner: - 2.2.3.1 They must be high enough and strong enough to serve the intended purpose.
-Unless supplemented by a shooting platform or similar, barriers of at least 1.8 meters high are deemed to extend skywards to infinity (also see Rule 10.2.11). - 2.2.3.2 They should include Fault Lines projecting rearward at ground level from the side edges. - 2.2.4 [H] Tunnels A tunnel that a competitor is required to enter or pass through must be constructed of suitable material and to any length.
-However, sufficient ports must be provided to allow Match Officials to safely monitor competitor action.
-Tunnel mouth edges must be prepared to minimize the possibility of injury to competitors and Match Officials.
-Course Designers must clearly designate the entrance and exit portions of the tunnel as well as the parameters for shooting at any targets from within the tunnel (e.g. Fault Lines).
-Also see Rule 10.5.4. - 2.2.5 Cooper Tunnels Are tunnels comprised of braced uprights supporting loose overhead materials (e.g. wooden slats), which may fall off when inadvertently dislodged by competitors (see Rule 10.2.5).
-These tunnels may be constructed to any height, but overhead materials must not be heavy enough to cause injury if they fall.
-Also see Rule 10.5.4. - 2.2.6 Stage Props Where these items are intended to support a competitor in motion or while shooting targets, they must be constructed with the safety of the competitor and Match Officials as a priority.
+- 2.2.4 Not applicable. - 2.2.5 Cooper Tunnels Are tunnels comprised of braced uprights supporting loose overhead materials (e.g. wooden slats), which may fall off when inadvertently dislodged by competitors (see Rule 10.2.5).
+These tunnels may be constructed to any height, but overhead materials must not be heavy enough to cause injury if they fall. - 2.2.6 Stage Props Where these items are intended to support a competitor in motion or while shooting targets, they must be constructed with the safety of the competitor and Match Officials as a priority.
 Provisions must be made to allow Match Officials to safely monitor and control competitor action at all times.
 Props must be strong enough to withstand use by all competitors. - 2.2.7 Windows and Ports Must be placed at a height reachable by most competitors, with a sturdy platform being available for use by others, if requested, without penalty.